 On this page

-Former employees or benefit recipients in the Netherlands who start their own business, can take out several insurances with the Dutch Employee Insurance Agency (UWV) (Dutch).
+Former employees or benefit recipients in the Netherlands who start their own business, can take out several insurances with the Dutch Employee Insurance Agency (UWV, in Dutch).
 To be able to do so, they need to register within 13 weeks after their compulsory employee insurance scheme through former work or benefit has been cancelled.

 Every self-employed professional can take out voluntary insurances against a number of business risks with an insurance company.
 In the future, it may become compulsory to take out insurance against occupational disability.
-You will find information about insurance schemes regarding disability, provision for old age and liability on the Insurances for self-employed website (Verzekeren voor Zelfstandigen) (Dutch).
+You will find information about insurance schemes regarding disability, provision for old age and liability on the Insurances for self-employed website (Verzekeren voor Zelfstandigen) (in Dutch).

 National insurance schemes

 National insurance schemes are compulsory for everyone working or living in the Netherlands.
 Self-employed professionals in the Netherlands pay national insurance contributions through their income tax.